XoopsDocs/repairshop-tutorial/book/5userside.md

 In the “repair in progress” it’s possible to create a new repair task, update a repair, print a quote or issue an invoice.
 If you have admin right, you can access the Admin area with a click on the key picture at the left top.

+When all task are done for a particular repair, you can “close“ the repair by using a checkbox at the bottom of the modification form. (depending on how you set module preferences.

+As default, it is only available for the Admin, however, if desired, you can allow it also to the users by changing the module preferences).

+When the repair is closed, you can archive it to keep its history for future inquiries.

+You can see repairs for each status.
+Each status has a specific color, thus preventing misunderstandings.

+Note: you always can print quote or invoice.